Top Foods (and Drinks) for a Healthy Heart

 The benefits of yogurt may extend beyond helping to prevent osteoporosis and maintaining healthy digestion.
 There have been many studies that have shown a beneficial effect of dairy consumption on blood pressure.
-One study, published in 2011 by the American Journal of Clinical Nutrition, suggests that consuming about half a cup of yogurt a day may prevent thickening of the carotid arteries.
+Some studies suggest that consuming about half a cup of yogurt a day may prevent thickening of the carotid arteries.
 In turn, this could help reduce the risk of heart disease and stroke.

 Beans, Legumes, and Blood Cholesterol

 Unlike meat, beans have no cholesterol and very little fat – but they’re still high in protein and fiber!
 According to the American Heart Association, one of the health benefits of eating beans is that they may reduce blood cholesterol, a leading cause of heart disease.
 America’s top heart hospital, the Cleveland Clinic, recommends trying black beans, black-eyed peas, kidney beans, and lentils.

 Chocolate and Flavanols – Too Good to be True?

 You’ve probably heard that chocolate, especially dark chocolate, could be good for your health.
 The good news is that there could be some truth to this when it comes to your cardiovascular health.
 Cocoa and chocolate contain specific flavonoids called flavonols, which studies have shown to have a positive influence on vascular health.
 According to the Cleveland Clinic, potential influences can include decreased blood pressure, increased blood flow to the brain and heart, and improved function of blood platelets.
 Not all types of chocolate are healthy, however.
 The more that chocolate is processed, the more flavonols that are lost.
 Flavonols are also found in a wide variety of foods and beverages such as cranberries, apples, peanuts, tea, and red wine.